 Rickard adds that password policies should also warn employees about writing their passwords down.
 “One of the easiest ways to breach a company is to put somebody on the janitorial staff and go looking at desks.
 People often have Post-it notes on monitors with passwords on them.”

 IT should have a policy in place that hardens systems and detects spam and viruses.
-“The kind of information that can be disclosed via email should be spelled out very clearly,” said Rickard.
+“The kind of information that can be disclosed via email should be spelt out very clearly,” said Rickard.

 Employee training is key to success